bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 This page documents the current and known upcoming maintenance windows.

+## Cluster Node Upgrades, December 22-23, 2021

+- Renaming of cluster head nodes to:
+  - `hpc-login-1.cubi.bihealth.org`
+  - `hpc-login-2.cubi.bihealth.org`
+  - `hpc-portal.cubi.bihealth.org`
+  - `hpc-transfer-1.cubi.bihealth.org`
+  - `hpc-transfer-2.cubi.bihealth.org`
+- Upgraded cluster operating system from CentOS 7.9 to Rocky Linux 8.5.
+- Added three more GPU nodes with Tesla V100 GPUS: `hpc-gpu-{5..7}`.
+- Slurm has been upgraded to `28.08.5`.
+- Ganglia monitoring generally available at https://hpc-ganglia.cubi.bihealth.org, from internal networks.
+- We have applied a number of changes to maximal running times in Slurm configuration.

+## GPFS Upgrade, December 20-21, 2021

+The GPFS storage system has been upgraded to the latest version to make compatible with Enterprise Linux version 8.

 ## Slurm upgrade to `21.08.0`, September 8, 2021

 Slurm has been upgraded to version `21.08.0`.